microformats/microformats-parser/README.md

 #### `textContent`

-When parsing microformats for text content, all the consecutive whitespace is collapsed into a single space.
+When parsing microformats for text content, all the consecutive whitespace is collapsed into a single space. `<br/>` and `<p>` tags are treated as line breaks.

 ## Contributing